zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
-Title: Bulk Insert in EF Core / EF6 | The Fastest Way to Insert Entities
+Title: Bulk Insert in EF Core with Entity Framework Extensions
-MetaDescription: Boost your EF Core inserts performance by up to 15x, reducing insert time by 94% with EF Extensions.
-Use BulkInsert to handle thousands of entities with less memory and more control.
-Fully supports EF Core 9 to 2 and EF6.
+MetaDescription: Boost your EF Core inserts performance by up to 15x, reducing insert time by 94% with Bulk Insert from Entity Framework Extensions.
+Use BulkInsert method in EF Core to handle thousands of entities with less memory and more control.
+Fully supports all EF Core and EF6 versions.
 Try the live benchmark now!
-LastMod: 2025-06-23
+LastMod: 2025-07-31
 ---

-# Bulk Insert /n Boost your EF Core insert performance now
+# Bulk Insert with Entity Framework Extensions/n Boost your EF Core insert performance now

-The `BulkInsert` method is the easiest way you can insert thousands of entities in EF Core.
-In addition to being super fast, you can also customize it with various [options](/bulk-insert#bulk-insert-options) to insert entities the way you want—such as keeping identity values, inserting only entities that don't already exist in the database, and much more.
+The EF Core `BulkInsert` method from **Entity Framework Extensions** is the easiest way to insert thousands of entities.

+Not only is it super fast, but it’s also highly customizable.
+You can use various [options](/bulk-insert#bulk-insert-options) to insert entities exactly the way you want — like keeping identity values, inserting only new entities, and much more.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore